 Upgrading Motor Controller Firmware

 We upgrade firmware using a tool that will by default install the latest released firmware.
-If a newer version is available it will require manual version entry seen in the Version column of the table below.
+If an older fimware version is needed, it will require manual version entry seen in the Version column of the table below.

 Firmware Release Versions